 On the balance of probabilities if you own a flat in Bonvilston you actually own a long leasehold interest over your property

-It is generally considered that a residential leasehold with over 100 years remaining is worth roughly the same as a freehold.
-Where an further ninety years added to any lease with more than 35 years left, the property will be equivalent in value to a freehold for decades to come.
+It is generally considered that a property with more than 100 years remaining is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |